inspec/inspec/docs-chef-io/content/inspec/attestations.md

 ## Example

-A fire alarm needs to be audited, but it can not be reviewed (N/R) through automation.
+A fire alarm needs to be audited, but it cannot be reviewed (N/R) through automation.
 Hence, to audit the fire alarm using an InSpec profile, the outcome of its working must be marked as `passed` or `failed` in a test through manual intervention.
 By using attestations and passing the status using an attestations file, we can audit the fire alarm.

 ### Attestations File to an audit fire alarm